 401(k) Contribution Limits

 In a 401(k) plan, employees contribute a portion of their salary to a range of investment options.
 Earnings from these investments are tax-deferred, meaning that employees pay taxes when the savings are withdrawn.
-Employees can contribute up to $19,500 in 2020 and 2021 (up to $26,000 if they’re 50 years old or older) to a traditional 401(k).
+Employees can contribute up to $23,000 to a 401(k) in 2024 (up from $22,500 for 2023).
+If age 50 or older, individuals can contribute an additional $7,500 in catch-up contributions in 2024 (for a total of $30,500).
 As an added benefit, some employees match a portion of an employee’s 401(k) contributions.

 Does an employer match count toward the 401(k) limit?
-In short, the answer is no. However, while employer matching contributions are not factored into an individual’s contribution limit, there are limitations, as set by the IRS, on total contributions to a 401(k) plan.
-The limit on total contributions from an employee and employer cannot exceed the lesser of either 100% of an employee’s salary or $58,000 ($64,500 for those aged 50 years or older).
+In short, the answer is no. While employer matching contributions are not factored into an individual’s contribution limit, there are limitations, as set by the IRS, on total contributions to a 401(k) plan.
+The limit on total contributions from an employee and employer cannot exceed the lesser of either 100% of an employee’s salary or $69,000 (up from $66,000 in 2023).

 (SIMPLE) 401(k) plans are similar to traditional 401(k)s but carry lower employee contribution limits, which makes them ideal for small businesses with employees that make $50,000 a year or less.
-The maximum amount employees may contribute to a SIMPLE 401(k) is $13,500 (16,500 for those aged 50 or older) for 2020 and 2021.
+The maximum amount employees may contribute to a SIMPLE 401(k) is $16,000 ($19,500 for those aged 50 or older) for 2024.
 Additionally, employers must match contributions of up to 3% of each employee’s pay or provide a non-elective contribution of 2% of each eligible employee’s pay.